miroswan/vagrant_spec/README.md

 to clustered systems a breeze.
 It also seperates the build and deployment steps to clearly delineate pipeline tasks.

+## Why not use TestKitchen or vagrant-serverspec?

+* Test Kitchen is an excellent integration testing system developed by Chef.
+However, it is designed to provision, test, and destroy each system one at a time.
+This is undesireable for testing clustered or distributed systems. vagrant-serverspec has similar pitfalls.

+* vagrant_spec allows you to leverage your deployment tools just like you would in staging and production.
+It generates an ansible inventory file after all nodes are brought up.
+This allows you to run the same ansible_playbook commands against the local node set as you would elsewhere.

+* vagrant_spec allows you to use multiple configuration management solutions.
+If you seperate configuration management from deployment tooling, this will come in handy.

 Here is a sample Vagrantfile:

 ```